Dadido3/noita-mapcap/README.md

 9. Stitch the image as described in [Usage](#usage).

 ## Advanced stuff

-You can increase the "countdown" time in `.../Noita/mods/noita-mapcap/files/capture.lua`.
-`CAPTURE_DELAY` is the time in frames the script has to wait until it can take a screenshot.
-Also, when a chunk is captured, which is not a neighbor of the previous chunk, `CAPTURE_BIGJUMP_DELAY` gets added to the countdown.

 If you use `noita_dev.exe`, you can enable the debug mode by pressing `F5`.
 Once in debug mode, you can use `F8` to toggle shaders (Includes fog of war), and you can use `F12` to disable the UI.
 There are some more options in the `F7` and `Shift + F7` menu.